Method

 Field reporting

-We go into the field to collect stories and experiences, with a particular attention to the ways local communities deal with problems and the solutions they test.
+We go into the field to collect stories and experiences, with particular attention to how local communities deal with problems and the solutions they test.

 4.